 Higher education expenses can also help reduce your taxable income.
 Here are a few tax deductions that you may qualify for:

 - A student loan interest deduction allows you to deduct up to $2,500 of the interest you’ve paid on qualified student loans.
-You won’t have to itemize your tax return to receive this deduction either, and you may qualify for it if your modified adjusted gross income is less than $75,000 (or $155,000 if you file a joint return).
+You won’t have to itemize your tax return to receive this deduction, and you may qualify for it if your modified adjusted gross income is less than $75,000 (or $155,000, if you file a joint return).

-- A business deduction for work-related education lets you claim a deduction for work-related education expenses if they are more than two percent of your adjusted gross income.
-A MilTax consultant can help you itemize your taxes and meet other requirements set by the Internal Revenue Service to qualify for this deduction.
+- You can also claim a business deduction for work-related education expenses if they are more than 2% of your adjusted gross income.
+A MilTax consultant can help you itemize your taxes and meet other requirements set by the IRS to allow you to qualify for this deduction.

 College savings plans

-If you're using a savings plan to save for college, then your plan may offer additional tax benefits:
+If you have a savings plan for college, it may offer additional tax benefits.

-- 529 plan contributions are not deductible on your federal tax return, but earnings and distributions from the money you save in a 529 plan are tax-free, so long as you use the funds for qualified higher education expenses.
+- Under a 529 Plan, contributions are not deductible on your federal tax return, but earnings and distributions from the money you save are tax-free, as long as you use the funds for qualified higher education expenses.